finn6666/Finns_ML/README.md

 # 🚀 Machine Learning & Programming Journey

 ## About Me
 Hi!
 I'm passionate about **machine learning, programming, and problem-solving**.
-By day, I work with IT software in the **defense industry**, and by night, I'm dedicated to **Kaggle competitions, LeetCode challenges, and improving my coding skills**.
+By day, I work in IT, and by night, I'm dedicated to **Kaggle competitions, LeetCode challenges, and improving my coding skills**.

 ## Interests
 - 🤖 **Machine Learning** – Building pipelines, experimenting with models, and competing on Kaggle.